 Affected by the Inn’s brooding power, Mary is thwarted in her attention to reform her aunt, and unwillingly drawn into the dark deeds of Joss and his accomplices.
 And, as she struggles with events beyond her control, Mary is further thrown by her feelings for a man she dare not trust….

 The smugglers are vicious, so no added romanticism there—they’re not cool, swashbuckling pirates.
 As to the cliched tropes (which are very fluffy): There’s a “bad boy” type whom Mary despises at the novel’s outset.
 How do you think she feels about him by the end?
 ‘Nuff said.
-Mary is the most lively character in the book and is therefore charged with bringing a little life to the cardboard cutouts around her.
+Mary is the most lively character in the book and is therefore charged with bringing life to the cardboard cutouts around her.
 Her uncle, Joss Merlyn, is almost impossibly fiendish; whatever vice can be attributed to him is.
 He’s a murderer, looter, smuggler, abuser, and alcoholic.
 He’s well-written in the sense that he maintains an air of unpredictability courtesy of his sudden rages, but this isn’t enough to make him feel like a person.

 He lowered his voice; bending down to her ear and seizing her wrist, he doubled it behind her back, until she cried out in pain.